TomWhitwell/TuringMixExpander/README.md

 - Creates rhythmic patterns or shifting drones from any audio source
 - Great for feedback loops
 - DC coupled, so you can also rhythmically cut up DC sources; LFOs etc.
-- Circuit inspired by Grant Richter's Cadavre Exquis voltage controlled mixer.
+- Inspired by Grant Richter's Cadavre Exquis voltage controlled mixer.

 ###Resources